 - The materials of the artworks that cannot be replaced after the Festival are seperated and recycled wherever possible.

 - The focus is on digital communication instead of printed materials.

 - Flags and other means of outdoor communication are re-used wherever possible.
 When they are damaged, we donate the materials to artists or organisations.

 - Most of our experiences depart from Central Station, which stimulates visitors to come by public transport.

 - Residents of Amsterdam come by foot or by bike.

-- For bigger groups Zouthaven is the departure locations, so busses do not have to enter the city.
+- For bigger groups, Zouthaven is the departure location, so busses do not have to enter the city.
 For smaller groups the optimal departure location can be customized.

 - For the transport of (parts of) the artworks to Amsterdam we always make use of transport by land - preferrably by train - unless it has to come from outside of Europe.

 - The same applies to the travel and transportation of artists.

 - The artworks are build-up on the spot where possible, large transport is minimized.